Defensible Space

 • Cover chimneys and stove pipes with a ½” non-flammable screen.

-• Remove dead leaves and needles from roofs, rain gutters and decks.
+• Remove dead leaves and needles from roofs, rain gutters, and decks.

 Learn About Street Address Signage Requirements